On the path separation number of graphs: Proofs

 For the lower bound, we proceed by induction on the order of $T$.
 For the base case, the smallest tree which is not a path is a star on $4$ vertices; easily a separating system of size $3$ exists.
-If there is a leaf that is covered by a path of length $1$, then both the leaf from the tree, and the path from the system can be removed.
+If a leaf edge is covered by only one path then this path necessarily has length 1.
+If there is a leaf that is covered by a path of length $1$ then both the leaf from the tree and the path from the system can be removed.
 Assume that there is a tree $T$ with a minimum-sized path separator $\{P_1,\ldots,P_t\}$ such that no leaf is in exactly one path.
-In this case we use a simple discharging argument, give each $P_i$ a charge of $1$ and discharge $1/2$ to each of its endpoints in $T$.
-Every degree-$2$ vertex, $w$, must receive a charge of at least $1$, otherwise the incident edges of $w$ are not separated.
-Every leaf, $x$, must receive a charge of at least $1$ because there are at least $2$ paths that contain the edge incident to $x$.
-Thus, the number of paths is at least $v_1+v_2$.~\eop
+In this case we use a simple discharging argument.
+Let us give each $P_i$ a charge of $1$ and discharge $1/2$ to each of its endpoints in $T$.
+Every degree-$2$ vertex $w$ must receive a charge of at least $1$, otherwise the incident edges of $w$ are not separated.
+Every leaf $x$ must receive a charge of at least $1$ because there are at least $2$ paths that contain the edge incident to $x$.
+Thus the number of paths is at least $v_1+v_2$.~\eop